-After former Chair Ben Bernanke announced his retirement in 2013, President Barack Obama was the first Democrat since 1979 to nominate the overseer of U.S. monetary policy.
-Obama chose Janet Yellen, a Yale-trained economist who entered public service in 1994, first as a Fed governor and then as chair of President Bill Clinton’s Council of Economic Advisers, head of the San Francisco Fed, and vice-chair of the Fed Board of Governors.
+After former Chairman Ben Bernanke announced his retirement in 2013, President Barack Obama was the first Democrat since 1979 to nominate the overseer of U.S. monetary policy.
+Obama chose Janet Yellen, a Yale-trained economist who entered public service in 1994, first as a Fed governor and then as chair of President Bill Clinton’s Council of Economic Advisers, head of the San Francisco Fed, and vice chair of the Fed Board of Governors.
 Yellen was confirmed by the Senate in January 2014, becoming the first woman to head the U.S. central bank.

-Yellen was a strong voice at the Fed even before becoming Chair, issuing early warnings about the housing crash and pushing for more aggressive monetary policy to bring down unemployment.
+Yellen was a strong voice at the Fed even before becoming chair, issuing early warnings about the housing crash and pushing for more aggressive monetary policy to bring down unemployment.
 In her first year, as the United States saw a steady recovery in the labor market, Yellen moved to wrap up the QE program and oversaw the first rise in interest rates in nearly a decade.

 Dodd-Frank: A New Mandate

 Excessive risk-taking by an undercapitalized banking system triggered the global financial crisis, and it became clear in the aftermath that a new set of regulations was necessary.
 The Dodd-Frank Act grew out of a need to “address this increasing propensity of the financial sector to put the entire system at risk and eventually to be bailed out at taxpayer expense,” said a 2011 report by New York University’s Stern School of Business.

 Dodd-Frank instituted a third official mandate for the Fed, empowering it to regulate systemic risk and preserve financial stability.
 The Fed is now required to present its findings on risky, non-bank financial firms to the Financial Stability Oversight Council, which instructs the Fed on how to sanction those institutions.